PacktPublishing/Microservice-Development-on-Azure-Nodejs/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
-To fully benefit from the coverage included in this course, you will need:<br/>
+To fully benefit from the coverage included in this course, you will need:
-This course is for application developers who are new to Azure and are interested in learning how to develop and deploy Node.js applications on Azure.
-The course will help you understand the benefits of deploying your Node.js applications on Azure.
-It will help you learn about Azure building blocks: Azure Web Apps.
+* Prior working knowledge of the JavaScript language
+* Basic understanding of Azure Platform Services
+* Basic understanding of Docker and how containers work
 ### Technical Requirements
-This course has the following software requirements:<br/>
+This course has the following software requirements:
+* Recent Client Operating System (Windows 10, Linux, MacOS) * An editor like Atom, Sublime Text or Visual Studio Code (Visual Studio Code is used in the demos and examples)
+* An active
+* Azure subscription (trial, Enterprise Agreement, CSP, Pay-as-you-Go,…)

+This course has been built and tested on the following system configuration:
-* Windows 10 or Server 2016/2019, Linux Client OS, MacOS
+* OS: Windows 10
-* Visual Studio Code
-* Node.js
-* MongoDB Community Server
+* Processor: Dual Core 3.0 Ghz
-* Docker CE
+* Memory: 8GB
+* Hard Disk Free Space: 200MB

 ## Related Products
 * [Architecting an Azure Compute Infrastructure [Video]](https://www.packtpub.com/virtualization-and-cloud/architecting-azure-compute-infrastructure-video?utm_source=github&utm_medium=repository&utm_campaign=9781788392396)